Gloria Nye, Cormier, Howard J. | 12/16/2008 3:27:56 AM

 Keep your horse turned out as much as possible.
-First off, this makes the horse much happier than if it is kept in a stall where boredom can lead to vices such as cribbing.
-Second, there are no stalls to clean, saving the cost of shavings/bedding, and no one has to pick out stalls every day (time savings).
+First, this makes the horse much happier than if it is kept in a stall, where boredom can lead to vices such as cribbing.
+Second, there are no stalls to clean, saving the cost of shavings/bedding,and no one has to pick out stalls every day (time savings).

-Get your horse’s teeth checked at least once a year; poor teeth will reduce feed efficiency.
+Get your horse’s teeth checked at least once a year, because poor teeth will reduce feed efficiency.
 Serious injuries need immediate attention.
-Learn to check your horses’ heart rates, temperatures and capillary refill time to determine the extent of any injury.
+Learn to check your horses’ heart rates, temperatures and capillary refill time to determine the extent of the injury.
 You don’t need a veterinarian for every scrape, scratch, limp, bruise or sniffle.
 Horses heal very well with little human intervention.
-This is a HARD thing for us humans to do, though, when your horse is apparently hurt.
+This is a HARD thing for us humans to do, though, when the horse is apparently hurt.
 Two or three weekend emergency vet calls where the horse is not seriously injured and the vet charges are $500 or more will cure most horse owners of the desire to put the vet on speed dial.
-If you must go to the vet, take your horse TO the vet.
+If you must go to the vet, take your horse to the vet rather than having the vet come to you.
 This will save the vet's trip fee.

-Research shows that tube worming is no more effective than paste worming, as long as the wormer gets into the horse.
-Although many popular Web sites recommend worming every two months, Dr. Denny French at the LSU Vet School cites research that indicates this can lead to more resistance from the parasites we are trying to control.
+Research shows that tube worming is not more effective than paste worming, as long as the wormer gets into the horse.
+Although many popular Web sites recommend worming every two months, Dr. Denny French in the LSU AgCenter's Department of Veterinary Science cites research that indicates this can lead to more resistance from the parasites we are trying to control.
 Due to our weather patterns, he advises worming in January, then every three months, depending on the level of parasites your horses have.
 Moxidectin has shown excellent control for a three-month period.
 Do not typically worm during the summer, since the heat will kill parasites during the hot months.
 Resume worming in early October when the weather turns cool again.

-Horse rescue organizations nationwide are reporting they are at capacity and cannot take additional animals.
-These are unusually hard economic times, and it is important for horse lovers to enter into conversations via the web, in their horse owner organizations, or through their local county or parish Cooperative Extension Service to offer tips and to identify ways horse owners can cut costs.
+Horse rescue organizations nationwide are reporting that they are at capacity and cannot take additional animals.
+These are unusually hard economic times, and it is important for horse lovers to enter into conversations via the Web, in their horse owner organizations or through their local Cooperative Extension Service to offer tips and to identify ways horse owners can cut costs.
 If you have found ways to cut horse care costs, then this is the time to share that information with others in the horse owner community.

-Gloria T. Nye, Ph.D., Family & Consumer Sciences Agent, St. Landry, St. Martin & Evangeline Parishes
+Gloria T. Nye, Ph.D., Family & Consumer Sciences Agent, St. Landry, St. Martin and Evangeline Parishes

 LSU AgCenter, 1065 Highway 749, Suite A, Opelousas, LA 70570-0005